Video & Media

 Contextual Feedback

-Rather than compiling notes in a separate document ("Scene 23, shot 4, around the 12-second mark, the focus seems soft"), reviewers can pin comments directly to specific frames.
+Rather than compiling notes in a separate document ("a specific shot, around a certain timecode, the focus seems soft"), reviewers can pin comments directly to specific frames.
 The editor opens the dailies, sees pins at exact timecodes, and knows precisely which moments need attention.
 This eliminates the back-and-forth of "which version are you looking at?" and "can you give me a more specific timecode?"

 HLS streaming interface showing adaptive bitrate quality options